Google Pixel 6 Pro hands-on review: A smarter flagship

 Google Pixel 6 Pro outlook

 It's impossible to say right now whether Google has succeeded in making the Pixel 6 Pro a truly competitive Android flagship phone.
-That said, I'm fairly impressed from the outset just based on the build quality and feature set.
+That said, I'm fairly impressed from the outset just based on the build quality, feature set and price.

 I encourage you to check back for our full Pixel 6 Pro review as we dig in on the camera and Tensor benchmark results, as well as explore all of the new features.
+The battery life results are coming, too.
 At a reasonable $899, the Pixel 6 Pro could be a winner, but we'll have to see how well this flagship performs.